DawsonJay/jam-hot-project/AI-CONTEXT.md

 - Ask about capture system after important moments
 - Always include chat context when creating records
 - **CRITICAL: NEVER commit or push to git without explicit user permission**
+- **IMPORTANT: This project has been ABANDONED - read chat-record-2025-10-04-1340.md for details**

 ## CRITICAL: Fruit Profile Creation Rules
 **⚠️ MANDATORY: When creating or updating fruit profiles, you MUST follow the [Fruit Profile Creation Specification](docs/fruit-profile-creation-specification.md) exactly.**